SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ### Fluentd Autoscaling

-We have provided an option to enable autoscaling for Fluentd deployments.
+We have provided an option to enable autoscaling for both logs and metrics Fluentd statefulsets.
 This is disabled by default.

 To enable autoscaling for Fluentd: